 There are savings in other areas such as Mayor's Taskforce for Jobs (from Year 2 of LTP), exiting Business Central etc.

 We'll continue to implement efficiencies and look for different ways to increase our income which can reduce the rates burden.
-Refer to link> for more information about the savings.

 Capital Investment and funding